pjhwa/dumpdocker/firstpass/README.md

 # First Pass Dump Analysis Report

 firstpass.sh generates the first pass dump analysis report from the core dump file.
+The default file name is /current working directory/fpreport.out.
 This report contains information like the followings:

 ```
                                        ===============================